 - Please make every effort to obtain all materials in advance and include them under one cover.

 - Failing to attach proper financial documentation.
-A copy of your parents’ most recent tax return (unless you are no longer a dependent) OR a current copy of your FAFSA Student Aid Report MUSTbe submitted.
+A copy of your parents’ most recent tax return (unless you are no longer a dependent) MUST be submitted.
 Too many applicants send only a copy of their own return for a small part-time job.
 Our awards are based on need as well as merit.
 If you are unable or unwilling to provide this information, please do not apply– we will not consider your application without it.

 - Late applications.
 Every year, we receive dozens of applications in the week following our deadline.
 Start early enough to complete your application, obtain all the necessary documentation, and get the application in the mail well before the deadline.
 We will penalize or disqualify late applications.